 has appropriate restrictions applied.

-Note: the usual member data visibility restrictions WILL be applied.
+the usual member data visibility restrictions WILL be applied.

 The information you select below will only be visible to those who have the entitlements to view those particular fields for the particular